funatsufumiya/GVEncoder/README.md

 - drag & drop into window, a dir contains image sequence to encode (like 00001.png, 00002.png, ...), or add it with GUI
 - press `Start Encode` button.

+## Known Issues

+- Some movies won't be converted properly.

 ## Dependencies

 - [ofxGVTextureSerializer](https://github.com/funatsufumiya/ofxGVTextureSerializer)